s-digiro/NyavaScript/README.md

 # To Do
-[ ] Consider returning data type errors rather than evaluating errors to nil [ ] Make RustFn take Vec of SXRef, with each SXRef being an argument skippingfunction name [ ] Make sure RustMacro takes SXRef as arg, and that this SXRef includes macro itself as first arg [ ] Move closures in FunScope to their own functions?
-[ ] pass all args to macro
+[ ] Consider returning data type errors rather than evaluating errors to nil [ ] pass all args to macro
 [ ] Add tests to make sure McCarthy scope contains what we expect it to [ ] Pass env to macro